BrainSegmentation/Mask_RCNN/README.md

 All results were achieved with training on a Cloud GPU on Paperspace.
 See [our tutorial](https://github.com/BrainSegmentation/lipschitz-lizards/wiki/Paperspace-Setup) on how to set it up, what specs to choose and how to manage all dependencies using docker.
 We provide a [Dockerfile](Dockerfile) to minimize dependecy issues.

+## Data

+to generate artificial patches, simply run the command 'python3 artificialPatchGenerator.py stitched_BF_Test_small_5sections.json' in the braintissue/artificial_generation/ directory

+you can add optional parameters but they are not necessary for succesful generation

 ## Run